googleapis/google-cloud-python/docs/storage-surface.rst

    >>> print blob.time_deleted
    None
    >>> blob.updated
-   u'2015-01-01T12:00:00.000Z'

-See `objects`_ specification for more details.

-Other data -- namely `access control`_ data -- is associated with blobs, but is handled through ``Blob.acl``.
+   datetime.datetime(2015, 1, 1, 12, 0)

+See `objects`_ specification for more details. `Access control`_ data is complex enough to be a topic of its own.
+We provide the :class:`ACLEntity <gcloud.storage.acl.ACLEntity>` class to represent these objects and will discuss more further on.

 .. _objects: https://cloud.google.com/storage/docs/json_api/v1/objects